maryletteroa/maryletteroa.github.io/_posts/2021-06-13-machine-learning-pipeline.md

 An analysis which applies a machine learning pipeline using the Boston Housing dataset is here: [Boston housing](https://github.com/maryletteroa/data_analytics/blob/main/boston_housing/Boston%20Housing.ipynb).

-A machine learning pipeline looks something like this:
+An ML pipeline can look something like this:

 - Data acquisition and cleaning
 - Exploratory data analysis (EDA)